Mogpog: History

+In 1911, a stone marker was placed by the United States Coast and Geodetic Survey (USGS), now National Oceanic and Atmospheric Administration (NOAA), at Luzon Datum or Station Balacanan, Mt.
+Mataas, Barangay Hinanggayon to indicate the geographical center of the Philippines.
+The site was commemorated by a historical marker installed in August 9, 2011.

 In 1942, the Japanese troops occupied the town of Mogpog.

 In 1945, during the Second World War, at the liberation of the town of Mogpog, American and Filipino troops fought against the Japanese Imperial forces during the Battle of Marinduque.

 Historically, the famous Moriones Festival is said to have originated from Mogpog.
 Moriones Festival was founded by a Spanish friar, Rev. Father Dionisio Santiago, the first parish priest of Mogpog.
 This festival is known to be one of the most colorful festivals in Marinduque and the Philippines.
 It is held in Mogpog and the surrounding areas of Marinduque island.

 Geography

+The town is at the geographical center of the Philippines, attested by the site of the Luzon Datum of 1911 or Station Balanacan, a stone marker placed at a hill called Mt.
+Mataas, Barangay Hinanggayon.
+As the geographical center, it has been the primary geodetic reference station for triangulation in the country.